NXT TV preview: Becky Lynch challenging for the NXT Women's Championship, Heritage Cup tournament standings - Pro Wrestling Dot Net

 -Lyra Valkyria vs. Dana Brooke

-Powell’s POV: The Heritage Cup tournament Group A standings are Butch (3) Tyler Bate (0), Axiom (1), and Charlie Dempsey (0).
-Group B’s standings are Joe Coffey (4), Duke Hudson (2), Akira Tozawa (0), and Nathan Frazer (2).
+Powell’s POV: The Heritage Cup tournament Group A standings are Butch (3) Axiom (1), Tyler Bate (0), and Charlie Dempsey (0).
+Group B’s standings are Joe Coffey (4), Duke Hudson (2), and Nathan Frazer (2) Akira Tozawa (0).
 The group winners will meet in the finals on the September 25 edition of the NXT television show.
 The winner of the tournament will earn a shot at Noam Dar’s NXT Heritage Cup at NXT No Mercy on September 30 in Bakersfield, California at Mechanics Bank Arena.

-Tuesday’s NXT will be live from the WWE Performance Center.
+Tonight’s NXT will be live from the WWE Performance Center in Orlando, Florida.
 Join John Moore for his live reviews of NXT on Tuesdays at 7CT/8ET.
 John’s audio reviews of NXT are available exclusively for Dot Net Members (including our Patreon patrons).

 Be the first to comment